 If an emergency develops at school and your child is in need of immediate first aid, school personnel will take the appropriate preliminary steps.
 In addition, every attempt will be made to notify the parents or guardians.
 For this reason, it is critical for us to have current, working emergency telephone numbers at all times.
 Please notify the building secretary at your child's building if your telephone number or other listed telephone numbers or addresses change.
-Please update Final Forms with any changes to contact information.
 If hospitalization is required, the child will be taken to the hospital via rescue squad at the family's expense.
 The principal or designated school personnel will accompany all children transported to the hospital.